Advertisement

 Advertisement - Page continues below

-Squaring up to the e-Transit Custom is Volkswagen’s Transporter, its biggest rival, which is fundamentally the same car in disguise and gets identical electric gubbins beneath.
-Otherwise again from within the Stellantis camp you’ve got the identically underpinned Citroen e-Dispatch, Peugeot e-Expert, Fiat e-Scudo, Vauxhall Vivaro Electric and Toyota Proace Electric.
-A slightly posher option is the Mercedes-Benz eVito.
-Supplying a boutique outfitters in Pall Mall?
-How about an ID.
-Buzz Cargo?
+The e-Transit Custom’s biggest rival is Volkswagen’s Transporter, but that’s fundamentally the same car in disguise and gets identical electric gubbins beneath.
+Otherwise you’ve got quintuplets from Stellantis and Toyota – the Citroen e-Dispatch, Peugeot e-Expert, Fiat e-Scudo, Vauxhall Vivaro Electric and Toyota Proace Electric – while a slightly posher option is the Mercedes-Benz eVito.

 There are two available battery sizes – 68kWh or 89kWh – mounted low under the floor, with the motor stuffed between the rear axle, so yes, the e-Transit is rear-wheel drive.
 For which we rejoice for no specific reason.
-There’s new independent and heavy duty rear suspension too, so it rides better than the live-axle and leaf-sprung stuff.
+There’s independent and heavy duty rear suspension too, so it rides better than the live-axle and leaf-sprung stuff.

-In theory (and depending on which version you’ve got, obviously) you can get up to 249 miles of WLTP range (196 with the smaller battery).
-So the e-Transit should have plenty of spare capacity to cope with what businesses need to do, although we'd fully expect an e-Transit filled with bags of cement in winter to do considerably less.
+In any case, the e-Transit should have enough capacity to cope with what businesses need to do, although we'd fully expect one filled with bags of cement in winter to do considerably less.
 There’s between nine-and-a-half and just over 15 cubic metres of loadspace available from the panel van, by the way.
-In case that’s relevant.

 Why would I want to switch to electric?